MockingbirdME/game_md/core_rules/03 - strains.md

 **Attribute points:** 4

 **Required Traits:**
-* Cool Temperament - gain one rank in the discipline skill and one rank in its resist fear secondary skill.
+* Cool Temperament - gain three ranks in the resist fear secondary skill.
 * Great Strength - gain two ranks in the lifting secondary skill.
 * Used to the cold - gain cold resist 4.